Last updated on June 10th, 2018 at 09:52 pm

 Every now and then, you might also see a white sign posted on the side of building that claims that using Uber in Italy could cost you €5,000 in fines.

-The rumors have been spread by taxi drivers who feel that Uber is undercutting their business.
+The rumors about Uber being illegal in Italy have been spread by taxi drivers who feel that Uber is undercutting their business.
 There were several taxi strikes in Rome to protest the ride sharing app because its drivers do not have to go through the same process of obtaining an expensive taxi license.

 As a result of protests, Uber was indeed temporarily banned in April 2017.
 However, the company quickly appealed the ruling and it was swiftly overturned.
-As a result, Uber remains legal to use in major cities such as Rome and Milan.
+As a result, Uber remains legal to use in Rome and Milan.

 While you should not believe the rumors that uber is illegal in Italy, you should be warned that the service is quite expensive here.
 Italy only allows Uber Black (and Uber vans) because drivers must have the town car NCC license in order to operate.

-Because there is no UberX or UberPOOL, Uber tends to be more expensive than taxis on average.
+Because there is no UberX or UberPOOL, Uber in Italy tends to be more expensive than taxis on average.
 There is also often high demand and regular surge pricing in Rome.

 Uber alternatives in Italy